-Another issue that we had was with the color on the barrel and color swatch not actually matching what came out on paper.
-There are some noticeable color variations so we highly recommend creating your own color swatch before using so that you have a good idea of what the true color being outputted is.
+Another issue that we had was with the color on the barrel and color swatch not matching what came out on paper.
+There are some noticeable color variations so we highly recommend creating your color swatch before using it so that you have a good idea of what the true color being outputted is.

 Now let’s move on to the actual color performance.

-We found that the vividness of color that was produced to be a bit underwhelming.
+We found the vividness of color that was produced to be a bit underwhelming.
 However, it is important to remind ourselves that these are ultra-budget pencils that are designed to compete with the Crayolas of the world, not the Faber-Castells.

 Wax bloom is about average.
-We noticed that it started to really build up as you layer 4+ colors on top of each other.
+We noticed that it started to build up as you layer 4+ colors on top of each other.
 This will result in the sort of “sheen” that you are used to seeing with wax bloom.

 Usability and Durability – 3/5

 We like the core size used in Artlicious Colored Pencils.
-At 3.3mm, it is a nice medium between being large enough to spread good levels of color but small enough to still allow for good user control.
+At 3.3mm, it is a nice medium between being large enough to spread good levels of color and small enough to still allow for good user control.

 Blending is about average.
-Since there is so much overlap between certain colors, blending two colors together may not be as big of a necessity here.
+Since there is so much overlap between certain colors, blending two colors may not be as big of a necessity here.

-We had some good luck with starting with a primary color and then lightning it up with a white pencil as opposed to a lighter version of that particular color.
+We had some good luck with starting with a primary color and then lighting it up with a white pencil as opposed to a lighter version of that particular color.
 Conversely, darkening up colors was best achieved by going in with a deep blue or black pencil.

-Seeing how these aren’t the watercolor pencils offered by Artlicious, we didn’t really delve into how well they blend with water or solvents.
+Seeing how these aren’t the watercolor pencils offered by Artlicious, we didn’t delve into how well they blend with water or solvents.

-One major complaint that we had with these pencils were how easy it was to break the tips.
+One major complaint that we had with these pencils was how easy it was to break the tips.
 The wax core appears to be made of a recipe that results in them being a bit too brittle.
 This means that when you push down pretty hard in an attempt to produce deeper color, you run a pretty good chance of breaking or at least cracking the tip.

 In all honesty, we did get the hang of what the application pressure threshold was after an hour or so.
 After that, we didn’t have as much of an issue with it.
-But for some who naturally like to push down really hard while coloring, the constant breaking tips may become a huge headache.
+But for some who naturally like to push down hard while coloring, the constant breaking tips may become a huge headache.

 There is also a small manual pencil sharpener that is included with the set.
-We aren’t huge fans of it (we found that our own personal Prismacolor sharpener fared much better) but we appreciate Artlicious at least trying to add more value to the purchase.
+We aren’t huge fans of it (we found that our Prismacolor sharpener fared much better) but we appreciate Artlicious at least trying to add more value to the purchase.

 Packaging and Presentation – 2.5/5

 Seeing how affordable the Artlicious Colored Pencils are, we weren’t expecting much in the way of packaging.
-And sure enough, you will be stuck with the good ol’ fashioned cardboard box that you are used to seeing on budget pencils.
+And sure enough, you will be stuck with the good ole’ fashioned cardboard box that you are used to seeing on budget pencils.